IPv6 Network Prefix Translation (NPt)¶

 Warning

-NPt does NOT function like traditional outbound/overload NAT/PAT.
-NPt cannot be used to map an internal prefix to prefix or single address in use on a WAN, it must be used with a routed prefix.
+NPt on pfSense software does NOT function like traditional outbound/overload NAT/PAT.
+NPt cannot be used to map an internal prefix to a different size prefix or single address in use on a WAN, it must be used with a routed prefix.
+That type of translation is possible with outbound NAT rules.

-if external providers change, however since anything external that looked for
+the LAN if external providers change, however since anything external that

-the old prefix must also be adjusted, the usefulness of that can go either way,
+looked for the old prefix must also be adjusted, the usefulness of that can go

-especially when the configuration must account for avoiding collisions in the
+either way, especially when the configuration must account for avoiding

 fc00::/7